Rupesh1510/RISC-V-Tapeout-Week-2/README.md

 - Allowing for rapid prototyping and experimentation with system architectures.
 - Facilitating discussions between hardware, software, and system engineers by providing an executable specification[attached_file:1].

-For BabySoC, functional modelling validates the correct integration of the RVMYTH processor, PLL, and DAC before hardware-level design is pursued, reinforcing the importance of thorough testing and correct architectural choices in real-world SoC development[attached_file:1].
+For VSDBabySoC, functional modelling validates the correct integration of the RVMYTH processor, PLL, and DAC before hardware-level design is pursued, reinforcing the importance of thorough testing and correct architectural choices in real-world SoC development[attached_file:1].

 ---

-This approach ensures strong conceptual foundations, making BabySoC an ideal platform for students and engineers beginning their SoC design journey.
+This approach ensures strong conceptual foundations, making VSDBabySoC an ideal platform for students and engineers beginning their SoC design journey.